wds4/DCoSL/dips/coreProtocol/README.md

 ## Under construction

+## Influence is the quantity to focus on

-Might add either before or after DIP-04: Influence is the quantity that must be calculated
+Might add either before or after DIP-04.
+Introduction to the Grapevine-related core principles.
-- influence scores must be contextual
-- weighted averages, where weight is dependend on influence

 Grapevine-related core principles:
-- trust is contextual
+- influence is contextual
+- we calculate weighted averages, where weight is dependend on influence
 - trust isn't trust, it's numeric
 - confidence needs to be tracked
 - contexts are arranged in trees
 - default trust levels are user-adjustable
 - trust is inherited down the context tree

--
 Maybe categorize "core protocol" DIPs as more general principles, less protocol per se:
 - networks and universally unique identifiers (move from 100b?)
 - perhaps the basic idea of a "word" should be moved here? (currently DIP-100)